What are Domains

 Redemption Grace Periods (RGP): 30 to 45 Days

 Always be certain to become informed about the re-registration procedure requirements before your domain registration ceases.
 Particular domain names cannot be renewed after they run out, and for others you have 1 mo. after the expiration date to renew them.
 The common scenario is that when a domain expires, it is either terminated after a certain interval, or the registrar acquires ownership of the domain provided that you, the possessor, have not manifested any interest in registering it again.
 Therefore you should repeatedly check the expiration date of your domain names or you will risk forfeiting them.
 For specific top-level domain names such as .com or .net, you have thirty days after the expiration date, whereas with others, such as .eu - you lose possession of the domain name as soon as it runs out and you have to wait 30 to 45 days before you can re-register it.

 Modestly Priced web hosting Packages

 We offer more than 80 tlds

-With us at Billixx IT Consulting, you can register or transfer your domain, administer their contact details, and get prompt notices so that you will not skip the re-registration period.
+With us at Billixx Cloud Services, you can register or transfer your domain, administer their contact details, and get prompt notices so that you will not skip the re-registration period.
 If you opt to order a dedicated hosting plan too, you even get a cheap domain registration.